F. Emasculata: Plot

-In the rain forest of Costa Rica, entomologist Robert Torrance stumbles upon a decomposing boar carcass covered with purple pustules.
-As he examines one of the pustules, it erupts, spraying him with fluid.
-By nightfall, he himself has developed the boils and tries to radio for help.
-When a group of soldiers arrive the next morning, Torrance is dead.
+In the Costa Rican rainforest, entomologist Robert Torrance discovers a decomposing boar carcass covered with purple pustules.
+While examining one, it bursts, spraying him with fluid.
+By nightfall, Torrance develops similar boils and attempts to radio for help.
+When soldiers arrive the next morning, Torrance is dead.

-At a prison in Dinwiddie County, Virginia, an inmate also called Robert Torrance receives a package containing a leg of meat.
-Later, a pustule errupts from the meat and Torrance dies thirty-six hours later.
-Two other inmates, Paul and Steve are sent to clean Torrance's cell but escape in a laundry cart.
+Simultaneously, in Dinwiddie County, Virginia, a prison inmate also named Robert Torrance receives a package containing an infected leg of meat.
+A pustule on the meat erupts, and Torrance dies within thirty-six hours.
+Two other inmates, Paul and Steve, clean Torrance's cell but escape in a laundry cart.
 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are sent to help the U.S. Marshals find them.
-The agents become suspicious as the prison is quarantined by the CDC and the National Guard.
-Mulder joins the Marshals to hunt the fugitives, while Scully stays behind to investigate the situation in the prison.
+The agents are surprised when the prison is quarantined by the CDC and the National Guard: Mulder decides to join the Marshals to hunt the fugitives while Scully investigates the prison.

-Scully learns that the lockdown population is infected with an exceedingly deadly contagion, finding a pile of body bags stored for incineration in the prison's boiler room.
-Scully cuts open Torrance's body bag and examines his corpse, but Dr. Osbourne, a member of the CDC team, tries to stop her.
-A pustule on Torrance's body erupts in Osbourne's face, causing him to flee the room.
-Scully traces Torrance's package to Pinck Pharmaceuticals, a major drug developer.
-She also finds an insect in the body of another prisoner.
+Scully discovers that the prison population is infected with a lethal contagion.
+She finds a pile of body bags ready for incineration and examines Torrance's corpse.
+Dr. Osbourne from the CDC tries to stop her, but a pustule on Torrance’s body erupts in his face.
+Scully traces Torrance's package to Pinck Pharmaceuticals, a major drug developer, and finds an insect in another prisoner's body.
 Dr. Osbourne, now visibly infected, reveals that his team works for Pinck and is researching a dilating enzyme produced by the insect.
-However, the insect has a parasitic life cycle that kills its hosts.
-Osbourne claims that the insect and its contagion were deliberately introduced into the prison by Pinck as an experiment.
-Osbourne soon dies from the contagion and his body is incinerated in the prison boiler room.
+The insect has a parasitic life cycle that kills its hosts.
+Osbourne claims that Pinck deliberately introduced the insect and contagion into the prison as an experiment.
+He soon dies, and his body is burned.